debtcollective/dotorg-docker-wordpress/README.md

 * `wp-app` – the location of your WordPress application

-then in another terminal run: `bash clone-repos-local.sh`
+then in another terminal run: `bash setup.sh`

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
 By default it is `http://localhost:8000`.